Charles C. Kolb Award

 Assessment Criteria

-All nominated papers will be assessed by a panel appointed by the SAS Executive Board, including at least two independent scholars, established experts in ceramic studies.
+All nominated papers will be assessed by a panel appointed by the SAS Executive Board, including at least two independent scholars, established experts in ceramic studies, and one serving or former member of the SAS Executive Board.
 The assessment of the nominated publications will be made by the evaluation panel primarily based on:

 • Innovation and originality of the research